Paragraphs

 Knee replacement recovery time may be different for each person and vary according to individual condition and surgeon protocol.

 Different types of medication are available to assist with knee pain relief during your knee replacement recovery.
-Your surgeon will work with you to choose the best option for short-term knee pain relief, which may include nonsteroidal anti-inflammatory drugs (NSAIDs) or local anesthetics.
+Your surgeon will work with you to choose the best option for short-term knee pain relief, which may include nonsteroidal anti-inflammatory drugs (NSAIDs).

 Tips